KatrinaTom/T2A2/README.md

 **Flask-Bcrypt**

-A Flask extension that provides bcrypt hashing utilities
+A Flask extension that provides bcrypt hashing utilities for passwords.

 ``pip install Flask-Bcrypt``

 **JWT Flask Extended**

-A Flask extenstion for JWT Manager (authentication), allowing for token creation
+A Flask extenstion for JWT Manager (authentication), allowing for token creation and authentication.

 ``pip install flask-jwt-extended``